ananthsd/SteamStatsDiscordBot/README.md

 `!playercounts` to see how many players are on steam and in steam games.

 `!dotaleaderboards` to see the current Dota 2 MMR leaderboards.

+`!mmrconversion` to see the approximate Dota 2 MMR conversion table.
 ## Anti-Spam
 The bot only accepts commands every 5 seconds for each user, so multiple people can send 1 command each within 5 seconds, but a single person can't send commands more than 1 per 5 seconds.